MillionConcepts/ahfe/document/bundle_documentation.md

 ### ``Clean``

 This set follows the basic table and number format of [^6] and [^7] for maximum compatibility with existing AHFE workflows.
 It provides time, T, and dT for files 1, 2, 4, and 5; and time, reference thermometer temperature, thermocouple temperatures, and heater state for file 3.
 It also adds one or two additional columns per file: ``flags`` and sometimes also ``dT_corr.`` ``flags`` is a bitmask marking special features of some data points, such as the presence of a missing data constant or an artifact.
-See section 'Bitmask Values' below for an index to these values, and section 'Errors and Artifacts' for an explanation of some of these features. ``dT_corr`` that contains dT values after correction for numerical errors that appear in some of the Lamont data: see 'Bitflips' and 'Saturated Bridges and Sensitivity Selection' below.
+See section 'Bitmask Values' below for an index to these values, and section 'Errors and Artifacts' for an explanation of some of these features. ``dT_corr`` contains dT values after correction for numerical errors that appear in some of the Lamont data: see 'Bitflips' and 'Saturated Bridges and Sensitivity Selection' below.

 It ingests [^11], [^13], and [^15] and converts them to this table and number format, organizing them by file but keeping 1975, 1976, and 1977 data separate from one another and from the Lamont data.
 It also converts time units in these files from DOY UTC to mission epoch.
 It deviates from the number format of [^6] and [^7] by adding several additional digits to the ``Time`` field in order to retain the millisecond precision of the Nagihara sets.
 It generates only one dT column from the Nagihara PDS sets: at each point, it selects the dT measurement that the Nagihara team used to calculate per-thermometer temperature values from average temperature.
 It converts data from [^11] to T and dT by, respectively, averaging and computing the difference of the explicitly-given thermometer temperatures.